Skip to main content

 Pair Four: Diary of a Young Naturalist and A Naturalist’s Journal

-In our final pairing for this edition of the literary exchange, Sakshi from Ashoka will join John from Bath Spa to discuss memoirs that speak of life in nature.
+In our final pairing for this edition of the literary exchange, Sakshi from Ashoka joined John from Bath Spa to discuss memoirs that speak of life in nature.
+You can watch their discussion on our YouTube channel.

 Images of book covers Diary of a Young Naturalist and A Naturalist's Journal